 Did you think that a weight loss article would not recommend exercise?
 Think again.
 However, how you exercise makes all the difference.
 If we return to the basal metabolic rate concept, we can see how smarter exercise makes a difference.

 Sustained exercise, such as walking or jogging is certainly good for you, but it doesn’t fire you up.
 That is, it doesn’t stimulate your metabolism like high-intensity interval exercise.
 The key is to have an all-out effort with a short rest interval.
 Before your body completely recovers though, you’re back at the exercise.
 This creates an oxygen deficit, which means your body craves oxygen and your muscles burn.
 The result is a greater calorie consumption during your workout.
-Plus, during recovery, your body’s metabolism is ramped up so you burn more calories at rest.
+Plus, during recovery, your body’s metabolism is ramped up so that you burn more calories at rest.

 Exercise apps like the 7-minute workout, high-intensity interval training (HIIT) and CrossFit are all based on this theory.
 If you can’t join a gym, download a 7-minute workout app, which is very effective.